garrandall/popular-music-data/tracks/husbands-and-wives-brooks-dunn.md

 A woman and a man
 A man and a woman
-Some can and some cant and some cant
+Some can and some can't and some cant

 Two broken hearts lonely looking houses
 Where nobody lives